Home l Contact us l Links l RESOURCES l Trade Enquiries l T&C's l DOWNLOADS l articlesRemovals to Germany | Moving House to Germany

 Germany, officially called the Federal Republic of Germany, was a founding member of the EU and with over 82 million inhabitants it has the largest population among EU countries.
 Made up of sixteen states, the capital and largest city is Berlin, with a population of 4.3 million.
 Berlin is a modern vibrant city, well known for its historic associations as well as its many bars, clubs, restaurants and museums.

-The world’s third largest economy and leading exporter of goods in 2006.
-German exports include a range of quality cars, Mercedes Benz, Porsche and BMW, kitchen appliances from AEG, Blanco and Miele, pens from Montblanc and Nivea creams, to name but a few.
+The world's third largest economy and leading exporter of goods in 2006, Germany's exports include a range of quality cars such as Mercedes Benz, Porsche and BMW, kitchen appliances from AEG, Blanco and Miele, pens from Montblanc and Nivea creams, to name but a few.

-Great cuisine and fine wines, festivals, celebrations and inspiring architecture.
-Germany has it all and is far removed from any clichés concerning lederhosen and sauerkraut, but then the numerous visitors from abroad who are increasingly discovering Germany, already know this.
-Not just because of the wealth of cultural and historical sights, but also because of the wide- ranging regional cuisine and the changing landscapes.
+Great cuisine and fine wines, festivals, celebrations and inspiring architecture - Germany has it all - and is far removed from any clichés concerning lederhosen and sauerkraut.
+But the numerous visitors from abroad who are increasingly discovering Germany, already know this.
+Not just because of the wealth of cultural and historical sites, but also because of the wide- ranging regional cuisine and the variety of landscapes.
 In fact, although the Germans are the undisputed world champions when it comes to foreign travel, they still prefer to holiday between the North Sea and the Alps and who can blame them?

 Approximate distances from London to Germany’s main towns and cities